scipion-em/docs/docs/facilities/customize-report-grafana.rst

     * http_addr = 0.0.0.0
     * cert_file =  /etc/grafana/grafana.crt
     * cert_key = /etc/grafana/grafana.key
 * Reboot grafana and you should be able to connect using https://grafana_host:3000 (default user name and password admin/admin).
-[If you are working from home and your server is behind a firewall you may oipen an ssh tunnel using: ssh -L 8888:grafana_host:3000 user@ssh_host.cnb.csic.es, in this case Grafana URL will be https://localhost:8888]
+[If you are working from home and your server is behind a firewall you may open an ssh tunnel using: ssh -L 8888:grafana_host:3000 user@ssh_host.cnb.csic.es, in this case Grafana URL will be https://localhost:8888]

-* missing how to import a dahboard

 Grafana create Data Source
 ________________________